0ctobyte/raytracer/README.md

 # Ray Tracer

 A ray tracer implemented in C++.
-It traverses a scene graph described by lua scripts.
+It traverses a scene file described by a Lua based DSL.
-This was written for an assignment for the CS 488 course at the University of Waterloo.
+This was written for a project for the CS 488 course at the University of Waterloo.

 Check out the [site](http://0ctobyte.github.io/raytracer/) to see some of the images rendered with the ray tracer!